How to register a company name in the UK

 3. Choose a SIC code for your company

-Next, you’ll need to choose a ‘business activity’ – that is, you’ll need to state what your business does by assigning a standard industrial classification of economic activities (SIC) code.
+Next, you’ll need to choose a “business activity”, meaning you’ll need to state what your business does by assigning a Standard Industrial Classification (SIC) code.

 4. Appoint a company director or directors